kenballus/smtp-garden/images/james/README.md

 - Main files in: [/app/james/conf/](conf)
   - Contents collected from https://github.com/apache/james-project/tree/master/examples
   - Key files:
     - [conf/mailetcontainer.xml](conf/mailetcontainer.xml) : defines mailets (like servelets, but for mail).
-Chained "processors" for the transport pipieline (see below)
+Chained "processors" for the transport pipeline (see below)
     - [conf/smtpserver.xml](conf/smtpserver.xml) : socket bindings, greeting message
-  - conf/keystore : generated file, expected by James to match fields in smtpserver.xml (would be nice to remove this if not truly required.)
+  - [conf/keystore](conf/keystore) : generated file, expected by James to match fields in smtpserver.xml (would be nice to remove this if not truly required.)

 - Transport pipeline:
   - `root` processor immediately passes valid mail to `transport` processor